 Sometimes old-time gardening advice is the best advice.
-When I searched for the most complete tips for growing the best strawberries (Fragaria x ananassa), I eventually turned to two of my oldest gardening books–How to Grow Vegetables and Fruits by the Organic Method (J.I.
+When I searched for the most complete tips for growing the best strawberries (Fragaria x ananassa), I eventually turned to two classic gardening books, How to Grow Vegetables and Fruits by the Organic Method (J.I.
 Rodale, 1961) and the Cyclopedia of Horticulture (L.H.
 Bailey, 1902).
-Both offer a wealth of information for strawberry growing success.
+Both offered a wealth of information on strawberry growing.
 In fact, my new strawberry patch is already producing good fruit!

 When preparing my beds for my strawberries, I took Rodale and Bailey’s advice and chose a large space, which I amended and mounded so the ground would be rich and light while offering superb drainage.
 According to Rodale, “Strawberries need rich, moisture-retentive but light soil in a warm position.”
 He suggested planting them on a South-facing slope, so I provided the next best thing by creating a mounded bed in full sun.
 This year I amended with Black Gold Garden Soil, which feeds plants for up to 6 months, and topped the beds off with a layer of Black Gold Garden Compost Blend.
 In the fall I will add a little fertilizer formulated for fruit and berries.

 My mounded strawberry beds were raised to a height of 6 inches to ensure excellent drainage.
 Then I top dressed with a little seed-free hay to make sure any developing strawberries would not rot on the moist ground.
 I plan to add some hay or light mulch once again in the fall to keep plants protected through winter and in spring.
 Strawberry plants can be hit by spring frosts, so it pays to protect them for the season.